-The University of Louisville's LEADS (Lung Education, Awareness, Detection and Survivorship) National Center for Primary Care will establish the first national effort to educate providers, through intermediary organizations, on lung cancer.
+The University of Louisville's LuCa National Training Network will establish the first national effort to educate providers, through intermediary organizations, on lung cancer.
 The goal of the Center is to institute a national education and training epicenter to improve lung cancer care across the continuum of disease, starting with improvements in screening uptake and adherence to guidelines.
 The Center will develop partnerships with national health systems, professional organizations, and other groups to widely disseminate best practices and implementation tools.